Westminster Legal Policy Forum

 • technology: the role of tech in enhancing the effectiveness and accessibility of mediation and arbitration processes - upskilling the workforce to deal with increased integration of technology

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from CJC; GLD; HMCTS; Law Commission; Home Office; MOJ; NAO; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from CJC; GLD; HMCTS; Law Commission; Home Office; MOJ; NAO; and the Welsh Government.